fullstack-development/developers-roadmap/frontend/junior-2/react.md

    * In what situations may it be useful?
    * What is the `React.Children` API useful for?
 * Component Lifecycle
-   * What are they?
+   * What is it?
    * What methods does it have?
 In what situations are they called?
 In what order?
    * How do you use various lifecycle methods?
 Under what circumstances?
 * What is the `render` method supposed to do?
 Why do you need to keep this method pure?
 * What are HOCs?
 In what situations may HOCs be useful?
-* What is a React fragment?
+* What is `React.Fragment`?
 What is it for?
 How do you use it?
 * Performance
    * In what situations passing an inline callback hinders performance?
 Why?
 Example: `<LoginButton onClick={(e) => this.handleClick(e, user)}>`
 * Refs